samuel1992/pokemon_crawler/README.md

 ```

 # More about it ...
-- It has two async tasks and the main job is to retrieve pokemons from the api and update their abilities.
-For that I use a service to not have to interact directly with
+- It has two async tasks; the main job is to retrieve pokemons from the api and update their abilities.
+For that, I use a service to not have to interact directly with
 the model.
-- I chose to use the SQLAlchemy lib instead of using the Flask-SQLAlchemy because even though the Flask foucused lib is "easier" sometimes you can get a little confuse
+- I chose to use the SQLAlchemy lib instead of using the Flask-SQLAlchemy because even though the Flask-focused lib is "easier" sometimes you can get a little confused
-  with the whole app context involving the db layer.
-So this way the database layer is disatached from the flask app and we can operate it freely from an external task,
+  with the whole app context involving the DB layer.
+So this way the database layer is detached from the flask app and we can operate it freely from an external task,
 etc.